perriera/for_interfaces/linux/VI.md

 ### Alternate Case
 #### Are you new to the vi editor?
 As cyptic as the vi editor seems it's simplicity in design and use allows it to be the hero where most graphical based editors fail, (as it can operate in a text only environment).
 To use vi (for our purposes) take a note of the following:
+- To edit a file:

+        vi <name of text file>

 - To append text press `a`
 - To insert test press `i`
 - To escape back into command mode press ESC